christospi/Data-Science-Professional-Certificate-IBM/README.md

-# ml-with-python-coursera-IBM
+# Machine Learning with Python - Coursera course by IBM

-Machine Learning with Python by IBM, Coursera course
+Notebooks, datasets and final project 👨‍💻